sagemath/sage-windows/sagemath_docker_guide.md

 A few years ago, [SageMath](https://www.sagemath.org/) offered binaries for Windows built with Cygwin (see for example [this page](https://opendreamkit.org/2017/10/11/SageWindows/)).
 Currently, the only way to work with SageMath on Windows is using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (`WSL`), which also requires some affinity for development.

 *Projects Docker Guide* is designed to fill this gap.
-It helps a user install Docker Desktop and then walks him through using the Docker images offered by your project.
+It helps a user install [Docker for Powershell](https://github.com/soehms/docker_for_powershell) and then walks him through using the Docker images offered by your project.
 The current implementation assumes that this project is SageMath, but project-specific settings are separated from the general code so they can be easily adapted to other cases.

 Please note that this is a pre-release version.
 Use at your own risk.